- 1 What is carnival?

 However, some will say that Salvador de Bahia Carnival is better, because it has been listed in the Guinness Book of Records as being the biggest street party in the world.
 Salvador Carnival is considered to have much more participatory celebrations.

-Another carnival in Brazil that is very well known is Olinda and Recife carnival which has its own distinctive folkloric celebrations involving giant puppets and colourful troupes and it’s a great option if you want a slightly smaller more unique carnival experience.
+Another carnival in Brazil that is very well known is Olinda and Recife carnival which has its own distinctive folkloric celebrations involving giant puppets and colourful troupes and it’s a great option if you want a slightly smaller, more unique carnival experience.

 What to expect during Rio Carnival?

 If you’re wondering what to expect during Rio Carnival 2019 the first thing you need to know is that the carnival spirit takes over the whole city!
-All the business that aren’t related to carnival shut down and everyone from old to young celebrates carnival.
+All the businesses that aren’t related to carnival shut down and everyone from old to young celebrates carnival.
 Everywhere you go you will hear shouts, singing, horns blowing and non-stop samba tunes filling the air.

 There are street parties everywhere!
 Some attract a few thousand people and others attract millions.
 The blocos start early around 6 or 7am and most finish by about 7-8pm because of noise restrictions.
 Essentially most the blocos are wild outdoor parties full of dancing, singing, kissing, socialising and a lot of drinking.